London's core role in euros under spotlight after Brexit vote

 Among foreign banks in Britain, American banks reported the largest outstanding foreign claims on Britain at $460 billion.

-Banks collectively from EU member countries, however, had claims totaling $1.3 trillion or 56 percent of all foreign claims on UK residents.
+Banks collectively from EU member countries, however, had claims totalling $1.3 trillion or 56 percent of all foreign claims on UK residents.

 "The United Kingdom has a particularly important role as a redistribution hub for euro-denominated funds," the BIS said.